eimantasp123/fitrone-back-end/README.md

-Nutrition Planning and Order Management Platform – System Overview

-This system is a custom-built web platform designed for nutrition-focused meal producers to streamline the planning, creation, and delivery of personalized meal plans.
-It serves as an internal operational tool that automates and connects the full workflow — from ingredient management to final order fulfillment for end customers.

-🧩 Purpose of the System
-The platform helps small to medium-scale food producers, dietitians, and subscription-based meal services manage complex weekly meal planning and customer personalization at scale.
-It replaces manual spreadsheets or fragmented tools with a structured, API-driven backend and real-time frontend sync.

-⚙️ How the System Works
-The system is structured around several core modules, each representing a key step in the meal planning lifecycle:

-Ingredient Management

-Producers can manually add ingredients or use AI (OpenAI API) to generate them.

-Nutritional values are stored and dynamically recalculated when updated.

-All meals using an updated ingredient are automatically recalculated via backend operations.

-WebSocket notifications are used to trigger frontend refreshes in real time.

-Meal Creation

-Meals are composed of ingredients and include nutritional metadata and images.

-Duplicate names are not allowed, and meals can be edited or soft-deleted.

-AI can assist in searching and generating ingredients during meal creation.

-Weekly Menu Builder

-Weekly menus are built by assigning meals to specific days.

-Each menu is versioned, can be archived, and is linked to future weekly plans.

-Once a menu is made “active” (assigned to a weekly plan), it becomes immutable.

-Weekly Plans

-Automatically generated weekly timelines that assign menus and customers.

-Producers must set their time zone first; plan creation then happens dynamically.

-Includes logic for publishing/unpublishing menus, with strict validation (e.g., already completed orders block unpublishing).

-Menus and customers are linked with validation via middleware that checks plan limits.

-Customer Management

-Customers can be added manually or via an emailed form (with a secure token link).

-Status management (active/inactive), soft deletion, and menu preferences are supported.

-Nutrition recommendations are auto-calculated based on input parameters.

-Middleware controls customer limits based on the producer’s subscription tier.

-Order Management

-Once a weekly plan is published, orders are generated based on menu and customer assignments.

-Ingredient lists per day are generated for kitchen preparation.

-Orders can be marked as completed, and stock is adjusted accordingly.

-🔐 Access Control and Middleware
-The system uses middleware like checkPlanFeatures() to enforce plan limits (e.g., max number of customers or meals).

-Downgrading a subscription plan triggers data archiving and restricts access to certain features.

-🔁 Data Flow & Architecture
-API endpoints (under /api/v1) are RESTful and use soft-deletion to preserve data consistency.

-Most calculations (e.g., calories, nutritional values) are performed dynamically before data is returned to the frontend.

-WebSocket events ensure frontend state is always in sync with backend changes.
+# 🥗 Nutrition Planning and Order Management System

+## Overview

+This platform is a full-featured nutrition planning and order management system designed for food producers, meal prep businesses, and dietitians.
+It allows users to create ingredients, assemble meals, organize them into weekly menus, assign customers, and automatically generate orders for weekly delivery.
+The system combines structured data flow, subscription-based feature access, and real-time updates to support scalable, personalized meal services.

+## 🧭 Use Case & Purpose

+The primary use case is to enable producers to efficiently manage recurring meal plans and personalize them for individual customers.
+This includes:

+- Automating weekly menu generation
+- Customizing meals based on nutritional needs
+- Managing customer preferences and subscriptions
+- Generating accurate ingredient lists for production
+- Monitoring order status and fulfillment

+The system is especially beneficial for teams dealing with recurring nutritional planning (e.g., families, athletes, medical diets) and looking to reduce manual tasks and increase consistency.

+---

+## 🔧 Core Functional Modules

+### 1. **Ingredients Management**
+- Producers can create ingredients manually or via AI-assisted input (OpenAI API).
+- Ingredients include nutritional values, units, and names (duplicates are restricted).
+- Any update to an ingredient triggers backend operations to **recalculate nutritional values** in all related meals.
+- Ingredient changes broadcast a WebSocket event (`ingredient_updated_in_meals`) to ensure the frontend reflects updated meal data.
+- Supports search, nutritional previews, and soft deletion.

+### 2. **Meals**
+- Meals are composed of selected ingredients, each contributing to the total nutritional value.
+- Producers can add custom images and descriptions.
+- Meals can only be created with unique names.
+- Meals can be edited or soft-deleted.
+- Ingredient modifications automatically propagate recalculations to meals.
+- Supports AI-powered ingredient search and meal creation assistance.

+### 3. **Weekly Menus**
+- A weekly menu is a template that maps meals to days of the week.
+- Menus can be created, updated, archived, unarchived, or deleted.
+- Each menu is version-controlled; changes do not affect meals in previously active menus.
+- Once a menu is assigned to an active plan, it becomes immutable.
+- Menus can only be archived if not active, freeing up slot limits.
+- Frontend fetches refreshed data after any modification.

+### 4. **Weekly Plans**
+- Weekly plans are generated based on the producer's timezone and calendar week.
+- A weekly plan serves as the live schedule to which menus and customers are assigned.
+- Producers can:
+  - Assign menus to the week
+  - Assign customers to menus
+  - Publish plans (which triggers order generation)
+- Only one menu can be assigned per week per customer (unless custom plan allows more).
+- Plans use validation middleware to check user limits (`checkPlanFeatures`, `checkWeeklyPlanMenu`).
+- Published menus cannot be edited; unpublishing is restricted if orders have already started.
+- All state changes are synced to the frontend.

+### 5. **Customers**
+- Customers can be added manually or invited via a secure form sent by email.
+- Upon submission, a WebSocket message (`customer_form_confirmed`) informs the producer.
+- Producers can:
+  - Change a customer's status (active/inactive)
+  - Assign menu quantities (e.g., multiple menus per week)
+  - Delete or update customer data
+- Inactive customers do not count toward plan limits.
+- A built-in nutrition calculator estimates recommended intake values for each customer.

+### 6. **Order Management**
+- When a plan is published, orders are generated per customer and per day.
+- Orders determine which ingredients are needed and trigger backend inventory logic.
+- Producers can track orders, mark days as completed, and generate prep lists.
+- Ingredient stock is managed when publishing/unpublishing a plan (stock checks are done automatically).

+---

+## 🧩 Subscription & Access Control

+The platform includes tier-based access:

+- Middleware such as `checkPlanFeatures()` is used throughout to verify if a producer has reached limits for:
+  - Ingredients
+  - Meals
+  - Menus
+  - Weekly plans
+  - Customers

+- When downgrading from a higher-tier plan:
+  - Excess data (e.g., meals, ingredients) is archived.
+  - Archived **weekly menus** remain visible.
+  - Archived **ingredients** and **meals** become inaccessible.

+---

+## 🔁 Data Flow & Architecture

+- **API-first** architecture using RESTful endpoints (`/api/v1`).
+- **Soft delete** principle is applied everywhere to preserve data integrity.
+- Most calculations (e.g., nutrition, calories) are done **at request time** and not stored permanently.
+- Real-time changes (e.g., updated meals, confirmed forms) are communicated using **WebSocket events** to keep client-side data in sync.
+- AI integration is used to assist producers with ingredient creation and meal planning (via OpenAI).

+---

+## 🛠️ Technologies (Optional if Needed)
+- Node.js / Express-based backend
+- MongoDB with soft delete schema logic
+- OpenAI API for AI-enhanced features
+- WebSocket (e.g., Socket.IO) for real-time updates
+- Middleware logic for subscription validation and plan control
+- RESTful API design for frontend integration (possibly React, mobile app, etc.)

+---

+## ✅ Key Features Summary

+- ✅ AI-powered ingredient search and meal suggestions
+- ✅ Dynamic nutritional calculations (ingredient-level updates)
+- ✅ Weekly menu versioning and archiving
+- ✅ Automated weekly plan generation per time zone
+- ✅ Customer self-onboarding via email form
+- ✅ Real-time frontend updates via WebSocket
+- ✅ Order generation and ingredient list compilation
+- ✅ Subscription-tier validation and data archiving

+---

+This system is optimized for operational efficiency and scalable nutrition service delivery.